ChisholmZ/kubectl_shortcuts/README.md

-# Telhub Local env
+# Kubernetes Local env
-For instructions how to setup local environment go to [The Wiki](https://github.com/ChisholmZ/kubectl_shortcuts/wiki/Telhub-Local-Dev)
+For instructions how to setup local environment go to [The Wiki](https://github.com/ChisholmZ/kubectl_shortcuts/wiki/Kubernetes-Local-Dev)

 # kubectl and docker shortcuts